 Chandra Pasma is an Ottawa-based policy analyst working on issues of income security, poverty, taxation and gender and politics.
 She has worked in politics, for non-profits, and for one of Canada’s largest labour unions.
 She regularly writes and presents on basic income issues.
 Chandra is the author of a paper comparing the costs and consequences of prison spending with a guaranteed annual income, an international review of ‘Basic Income Programs and Pilots’ and a critical analysis of the so-called work disincentive.
 Chandra is also the co-author, with Jim Mulvale, of ‘Income Security for All Canadians: Understanding Guaranteed Income’.

-Rob Rainer is a former Board member of BICN and one of its most dedicated ‘supervolunteers’, working out of Perth, Ontario.
-He has held public interest leadership positions since 1993 with experience at community, regional, national and international levels.
+Rob Rainer has been working hard for basic income since early 2013.
+He is the current Chair of the provisional steering committee of the Ontario Basic Income Network and is chairing the planning team for the 2018 North American Basic Income Congress.
+Rob has held public interest leadership positions since 1993 with experience at community, regional, national and international levels.
 During his time as Executive Director of Canada Without Poverty, he engaged with civil society and government representatives to advance solutions to poverty.
-In 2012, he was presented by Senator Hugh Segal with the Queen Elizabeth II Diamond Jubilee Medal in recognition of his leadership.
+In 2012, he was presented by then-Senator Hugh Segal with the Queen Elizabeth II Diamond Jubilee Medal in recognition of his leadership.

 Yvonne Stanford has training in economics, social work, education, accounting and mediation.
 Through a long career as social worker, activist and community organizer, she has board experience with organizations such as the National Action Committee on the Status of Women, Canadian Peace Alliance, Oxfam Canada, women’s Centre of Calgary.
 Currently, she is a part of Calgary Social Workers for Social Justice, working in collaboration on basic income issues with other groups such as the Calgary Ability Network, the city-wide Social Policy Collaborative, and the newly formed Basic Income Alberta action group.